dewhallez/Dewhallez/README.md

-### Hi 👋
+### Hi there 👋 I'm Akinwale 👨‍💻
-I'm Akinwale, I'm a Software Engineer / DeveOps Engineer👨‍💻, Who is passionate about Open Source, Cloud Computing and Mobile Technologies.
+I'm a Software Engineer / DeveOps Engineer, Who is passionate about Open Source, Cloud Computing and Mobile Technologies.
 I am a AWS certified Developer and Solutions Architect.
 I have a Bachelor's Degree in Information Technology from the University of Massachusetts.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### About